 - Attending church on Christmas encourages the body of Christ, especially those without earthly family.
 It’s easy to forget, but the church family is the family that will last for eternity.
 Earthly families are a blessing and important in our lives, but some of us have had to say goodbye to parents or siblings in order to follow Christ.
 Others have lost love ones and for them the holidays are especially hard.
 We encourage those without families when we gather with them on a Christmas Sunday.

 - Attending church on Christmas proves that we can say no to culture.
 Sometimes we just need to say no to cultural habits to remind ourselves that our agenda isn’t written by our society.
 From a cultural perspective, Santa overran Jesus many years ago.
 We can’t change that, but we can make sure it doens’t happen with the culture in our homes.

 You might object: “We have a family tradition on Christmas morning.
 What does it say to my family to choose church over them?”
-Certainly travel plans and family schedules mean that we can’t all attend corporate worship on Christmas day.
+Certainly travel plans and family schedules may mean that some can’t attend corporate worship on Christmas day.
 But many of us have a choice.
 I implore you to make the choice with God at the center of your priorities.

 Please don’t misunderstand me.
-Family is good.
-Christmas is a unique time to share the gospel with many family members.
-Presents are good.
-We give gifts because God has given us the gift of a Savior in Jesus and eternal life in him.
-Traditions are good.
-They help us honor those who have gone before us.
+Our families are a blessing; Christmas is a unique time to share the gospel with many family members.
+Presents are a blessing; we give gifts because God has given us the gift of a Savior in Jesus and eternal life in him.
+Traditions are a blessing; they help us honor those who have gone before us.
 But Jesus must have the first place in our heart, and if we love him we will love his bride.

 I humbly ask you, especially husbands and fathers, to make this Christmas about Jesus the Christ, and bring your family to worship with the gathered church on December 25th.